sslebedev/E-Package-Builder/README.md

 ## Dcoumentation content

-Documentation text files are stored in 'Google Documents' because it is free document editor and documents are easy to access.
-But oter files are stored in `Doc` directory.
+Documentation text files are stored in 'Google Documents' because it is free document editor and documents are easy to access from everywhere.
+But other files are stored in `Doc` directory.

 * Full project specification: EPB Project Spec, [GoogleDocs](https://docs.google.com/document/d/1xgHXwJyjObGUEnzt0dRfO7efVcofKx1lMdDUTKrbd90/edit#heading=h.izvlyqmhj6ll).
 This file as `.pdf` is included in filnal project assembly.